david-schaller/AsymmeTree/development notes/Math and Algorithms.md

 > [!IMPORTANT]
 >
-> The six categories for interactions bellow are not being used in the implementation anymore.
+> The six categories for interactions below are not being used in the implementation anymore.
 These interaction classes were useful for exploring the structure of overlaps, but they are no longer the right primitive for loss-rate updates.

 Given a growing gene branch $g$, let $s=uv = \kappa(g)$ be the species where the gene is evolving, and $h=\mu'(s)$ be the host of the symbiont.

-Recall that we assume that the hist branch is contained inside itself, so if $g$ is a gene evolving in the host, then $s=h\preceq \rho_H$, otherwise $s\preceq \rho_S \parallel h \preceq \rho_H$.
+Recall that we assume that the host branch is contained inside itself, so if $g$ is a gene evolving in the host, then $s=h\preceq \rho_H$, otherwise $s\preceq \rho_S \parallel h \preceq \rho_H$.

 Let's define the interactors of $g$, divided in several classes: